Precision Disruption

 Narrow scope.
 Many targets.

-Front-line autonomy is an unsolved problem.
-We start where autonomy already works.
+Front-line autonomy is an unsolved problem: dynamic targets, cluttered environments, split-second decisions.
+We start where autonomy already works, then expand.

-Same platform, different models.
-Comms infrastructure, substations, and other target classes follow.
+Same platform, different CV models.
+Wireless communications, substations, and other infrastructure classes follow, each unlocking new addressable markets.

 Phase 1